 It’s often thought that bamboo flooring is just another type of hardwood.
-Yet, its differences and benefits are quite something.
+Yet, its differences and the benefits are quite something.
 In this post, we discover what makes bamboo unique and why it’s such an appealing choice of floor for the home.
 The guide covers everything you need to know about the flooring including where it’s from, the types available, how it’s finished and how you can incorporate the style into your traditional or contemporary space.

 What is bamboo?